 Average life expectancy is one of the most important health indicators for any country.
 It helps gauge the overall health and wellbeing of a nation.
 It also has significant implications for financial planning, especially when it comes to life insurance.

-In Canada, life expectancy is among the highest globally and has been steadily rising over the past century.
-However, there are regional variations across provinces and territories.
 This guide will explore Canada’s average life expectancy, its historical trends and regional differences, what contributes to our impressive longevity, challenges to maintaining it, and most importantly, how life expectancy impacts life insurance.

 What Is Life Expectancy?